Zelyson/Image-Generation-C-Sharp/README.md

 Remember that this project is for fun and will most likely not be maintained.

 ## Generate images
-Running this program requires you to either have the .NET runtime installed or downloaded one of the release zip files sutable for your architecture.
+As this program is meant to be rapidly changed and re-run, it requires you to have the .NET runtime installed.

 To genereate an image just execute
 ```sh